CodeWithKartikey/Mini-JavaScript-Project/README.md

 This project is licensed under the MIT License.

-Thank you for exploring the Mini JavaScript Project repository!
+Thank you for exploring the Mini JavaScript Project repository. 😁

+---

-Happy coding! 🚀
+Happy coding. 🚀

+---